malinky/malinky-ajax-pagination/readme.txt

 = 1.2.0 =
 * Added callback to run after each set of new posts are loaded.
-* Removed condtional load so plugin now loads on every post type including pages.
-See conditional loading notes.
+* Removed conditional load so plugin now loads on every post type.
+See conditional loading notes to enqueue only when required.

 = 1.1.1 =
 * Allow posts pagination on single templates.
 An example would be a sidebar showing category posts with a load more button. **NOTE** This is not to paginate through single posts.